neeilgupta/Social-Media-Full-Stack-Project/README.md

 testSignUpPageInteraction: Simulates a user sign-up process by entering data into the GUI and checking if the correct data is sent to the server.

+# Server Class:
+The server's entry point is managing a ServerSocket to listen for client connections.
+It initializes shared resources like users.ser and posts.ser and spawns a new ServerApp thread for each client connection, continuously accepting requests until the server shuts down.

+# ServerApp Class:
+The class handles individual client connections using a Socket and extends Thread for concurrency.
+Its run method processes client commands such as createUser, createPost, follow, and others by invoking private methods that interact with UsersService, PostService, and their respective databases.
+The connection is closed gracefully after processing client requests.

+# ServerApp Test Class:
+A JUnit test suite that uses in-memory streams to simulate socket communication for testing ServerApp verifies functionality such as creating users and posts and handling relationships like following users.
+Simulated input is sent via helper methods, and database contents are checked after each operation to ensure correctness.